kikito/inspect.lua/README.md

 assert(inspect(t, {process = remove_mt}) == "{ 1, 2, 3 }")
 ```

-The previous exaple only works for a particular metatable.
+The previous example only works for a particular metatable.
 If you want to make *all* metatables, you can use the `path` parameter to check
 wether the last element is `inspect.METATABLE`, and return `nil` instead of the item:

 ``` lua